Martin Pring: Later career

-Pring continued to participate in commercial expeditions that created important trade networks and laid the base for colonisation: in 1606 he returned to Maine and mapped the coast.
+Pring continued to participate in commercial expeditions that created important trade networks and laid the base for colonization.
 He started to work for the East India Company, where by 1613 he served as ship's master.
 He helped exclude the Spanish and Portuguese from East Indies markets.
 By 1619, he commanded all of the naval forces for the Company.

-In 1618; sailing with the 1000-tonne flagship Royal James' (launched 1617) and the fleet of the Royal Anne, the Gift, and the Bull and the Bee; Pring travelled to Sumatra for the EIC.
+In 1618, sailing with the 1000-tonne flagship Royal James (launched 1617) and a fleet including the Royal Anne, the Gift, and the Bull and the Bee, Pring travelled to Sumatra for the East India Company.
 He reached Jakarta in September 1618 to confront the Dutch, after they had attacked English merchants in the Moluccas.
 Pring was joined by Thomas Dale with another fleet of six English ships to fight the Dutch in Banten Bay.
 Pring captured a wealthy Dutch merchant ship having left Japan, then sailing to Coromandel Coast for repairs.